 To design ERN’s and their associated complex behaviour, computational models are often used to estimate the kinetics and determine a suitable range of experimental parameters that showcase the wanted behavior14,15.
-While the fitting of a model to experimental data is in principle relatively simple, in practice numerous sources of uncertainty are encountered.
-These sources of uncertainty include the occurrence of noise (either due to the detection mechanisms used or inherent to the system), ambiguity over the exact form of the reaction mechanisms and associated rate equations, and unknown inhibitory or allosteric effects.
+While the fitting of a model to experimental data is in principle relatively simple, in practice numerous sources of uncertainty are encountered, including experimental errors and unknown inhibitory or allosteric effects.
 Typically, the kinetic parameters of an enzymatic reaction are estimated from a single dataset, using least-squares regression or similar maximum likelihood estimation methods.
 Although this approach is well-established, there are multiple downsides16.
-First, any sources of uncertainty must be explicitly modelled in, which would require an exact knowledge of the influence of these uncertainties on the final experimental results, leading to rather complicated mathematical implementations which require a lot of experience and are prone to implementation errors17,18.
+First, any sources of uncertainty must be explicitly modelled in, which would require an exact knowledge of the influence of these uncertainties on the final experimental results, leading to rather complicated mathematical implementations 17,18.
 Secondly, this approach often neglects additional sources of data, either from previous or additional experiments, or from literature.
 And lastly, estimation of enzyme kinetics is often done using rather limited datasets, which should increase the uncertainty of the obtained parameter values, but in practice can potentially lead to overfitting of the proposed model and numerous other biases19,20.

 To aid the design of ERNs, an analysis framework capable of quantifying these sources of epistemic uncertainty and using all available data, while remaining intuitive and accessible, is required21.
 We demonstrate such a framework based on Bayesian methods for the inference of kinetic parameters and reaction mechanisms of encapsulated enzymes in a flow reactor.
 This approach is probabilistic in nature, so that any knowledge of kinetic parameters or reaction mechanisms obtained from experimental data is expressed in terms of probability-distributions, instead of specific values.
 Bayesian methods allow for the explicit incorporation of any information previously obtained on the system in question through the prior, either from literature or previous experiments, resulting in a coherent framework for combining data from different sources22.
 Additionally, they are ideally suited for estimations under uncertainty and a lack of data23, which is especially relevant for the experimental reality of ERNs, where a lot of variability exists between experiments.

-Bayesian methods have seen a significant increase of interest in the last few years, mainly due to an increase in available computational power and an increase in general availability of powerful, yet accessible, algorithms.
+Bayesian methods have been more widely implemented in recent years, mainly due to an increase in available computational power and an increase in general availability of powerful, yet accessible, algorithms.
 They are used in a wide range of fields, from applications in pure physics24, medicine25, and sociology26, to large-scale metabolomics in systems biology27, and recent advances in deep learning28.